HEX ezCAN Installation Guide

 4 x Two Wire Stub Connectors

-Connect the male terminal of each stub connector to the relevant female ezCAN power circuit connector (below).
+Connect the male terminal of each stub connector to the relevant female HEX ezCAN power circuit connector (below).

 1. Connect the accessory’s ground/Earth wire and power wire as described above.